Alan Barber: Bio

 Not much encouragement from the senior snapper.
 ‘Your pictures are crap, look at the work of my staff - no you can’t have a job even though your pic is on the front of the paper' - I listened and upped my game.

 Then the Bucks Free Press needed an editorial assistant - a real job - where is High Wycombe? – I’ve arrived and before long my words and pictures make it to most of the national newspapers.
-From then on I moved up in the world and the Guardian and Sun picture desks were kindly taking the time to tell me I'm crap - I was still listening and upping the game.
+From then on I moved up in the world and the Guardian and Sun picture desks were kindly offering their advice - I was still listening and upping the game.

 A decade and hundreds of assignments later and I’m in Australia, the land of photo opportunity.
-Along with my business partner I now run my own paper and get to pick the photos, spending most weekends snapping local sport.
+I still shoot for local papers but also work in Geelong and Melbourne for corporate clients.

-I am available for commercial and editorial photography and seeking a 'Rep' in New York or Paris to represent my lifestyle and sports work to the ad commissioning audience
+I am available for commercial, editorial and wedding photography and seeking a 'Rep' in New York or Paris to represent my lifestyle and sports work to the ad commissioning audience

 I still haven't owned a Nikon F2